classicvalues/best-practices/README.md

 ## Contacts

 We’d like to hear your feedback!
-If you experience issues with our Gateway Controller, please [open a bug][bug] in GitHub.
+If you experience issues with our documentation, please [open a bug][bug] in GitHub.
 If you have any suggestions or enhancement requests, please [open an idea][idea] on GitHub discussions.

 [bug]:https://github.com/nginx/best-practices/issues/new?assignees=&labels=&projects=&template=bug_report.md&title=